telefonicaid/fiware-orion/doc/roadmap.md

 Disclaimer:

-* This section has been last updated in March 2021.
+* This section has been last updated in May 2021.
 Please take into account its content could be obsolete.
 * Note we develop this software in Agile way, so development plan is continuously under review.
 Thus, this roadmap has to be understood as rough plan of features